-- As your Nest is finished scanning for local networks, select your Wi-Fi and, if needed, enter your password.
+- Once your Nest has scanned nearby networks, find your Wi-Fi and, if you have one, enter your password.

 3. Does a Nest Thermostat Use a Battery and How Long Does It Last?

-Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, Nest's manufacturer, a Nest Thermostat battery last an average of several months.
+Nest thermostats receive power from your HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
 It can be recharged using a USB charger that comes with the Nest.

-If you won't be home for a while, you can set your Nest Thermostat to Off mode, though Eco mode would be another option.
-The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.
+If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting particularly hot or cold.